juhakaup/WFC_dungeon_gen/documentation/project_definition.md

 The aim of this project is to create a dungeon generator using wave function collapse algorithm.

-The wave function collapse -algorithm (WFC) generates tiled patterns from a set of adjacency rules.
+The wave function collapse -algorithm generates tiled patterns from a set of adjacency rules.
 These rules can be pre-determined (simple tiled model), or generated from a source (overlapping model).
-As I'm interested in procedural content generation, I would like to imlement both models.
-This may turn out be a bit too much work for this course, so I'll start with the simpler model.
+I'm interested in procedural content generation, so implementing both models would be interesting.
+This may turn out be a bit too much work for this course, so I think the simpler model will do for now.
-The generated map may need some validating and post processing, so at least the simpler model could be extended with a pathfinding algoritm to ensure playable dungeon.
+The generated map may need some validating and post processing, so the simpler model could be extended with a pathfinding algoritm to ensure playable dungeon.

 ### Algorithms and data-structures
 The original implementation of the Wave function collapse algoritm mostly stores data in arrays and array-lists.
 I think some frequency data is stored in a map, but maybe I can come up with some other implementation.